MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 ---
 # Use Storage Migration Service to migrate a server

-This topic discusses how to migrate a server, including its files and configuration, to another server by using [Storage Migration Service](overview.md) and Windows Admin Center.
+This topic discusses how to migrate a Windows server, a Windows Failover Cluster, a Samba server, or a NetApp FAS array, including their files and configuration, to another Windows server or Windows Failover Cluster by using [Storage Migration Service](overview.md) and Windows Admin Center.
 Migrating takes three steps once you've installed the service and opened any necessary firewall ports: inventory your servers, transfer data, and cut over to the new servers.

 ## Step 0: Install Storage Migration Service and check firewall ports